The Simple Diamond Kite

 All 150 Meters Out, on Second Outing

-With light-and-variable winds forecast, it was the perfect opportunity for the new Simple Diamond kite to really strut its stuff.
-My wife felt the urge to shop at Coles during the same time-slot, so I dropped off May and Aren at the shops along the way.
+With light and variable winds forecast, it was the perfect opportunity for the new Simple Diamond kite to really strut its stuff.
+My wife felt the urge to shop at Coles during the same time slot, so I dropped off May and Aren at the shops along the way.

 Simple Diamond kite - flying high on a 20 pound lineDancing as flat Diamonds do

 As I pulled up, I noticed a guy practicing his golf swing.
-However, there was plenty of room and the wind direction ensured there would be no conflict if the kite came down unexpectedly.
+However, there was plenty of room, and the wind direction ensured there would be no conflict if the kite came down unexpectedly.

 Down low, there was barely enough breeze to keep the kite in the air, between gusts.

 Soon, thanks to a fresher gust, the Simple Diamond kite was reasonably settled just above treetop height.
-It only took a minute or two to get all the camera work done, with the winder pinned to the grass under my left foot.
+It only took a minute or two to get all the camerawork done, with the winder pinned to the grass under my left foot.

 With the forecasts for less rain today, I was hoping for a little sunshine to make the photos and video worthwhile.

-The sky was very cloudy with about 90% coverage, but at least the sun was a long way from the horizon this time.
+The sky was very cloudy with about 90 percent coverage, but at least the sun was a long way from the horizon this time.
 Also, the cloud layer was not too thick so there was a reasonable light level after all.
 It was the next best thing to having no direct sunlight!

 With the kite doing the characteristic dance of a diamond, it was not hard to slowly move upwind while letting out more line almost continuously.
 The Simple Diamond kite maintained about 20 to 30 degrees of line angle while the line was going out.

-Finally the opposite edge of the grassed area prevented any more of this, but now all 150 meters of line were out.
+Finally, the opposite edge of the grassed area prevented any more of this, but now all 150 meters of line were out.

 It only took a few moments for the diamond to rise to its maximum height of around 250 feet above ground.